Functions of bounded fractional variation and fractal currents: Functions of bounded fractional variation

-with bounds on the respective variations depending on $\diam(\spt(u))$.
+with bounds on the variations depending on $\diam(\spt(u))$ and the corresponding exponents.
 This dependence on $\diam(\spt(u))$ and the restriction to compactly supported functions in the inclusions above can be avoided by choosing a different definition of $\bV^\alpha$.
 We could replace the seminorm $\Lip^\alpha(f)$ in the definition of $\bV^\alpha$ \eqref{bvalpha_def} by the genuine norm